 The reality is, we are never done working on our marriage.
 In this podcast, we discuss the importance of “checking in” with our spouse to see how we are doing.
 To do this effectively we need to practice how to listen but also practice being vulnerable.
 This podcast has a worksheet that you can download at our website and use as a tool to work with your spouse towards a more intentional, unified marriage.

 Download our three-part guide to a more united marriage at https://www.messyfamilyproject.org/marriage/

-Also you will find other items like the parish bulletin insert and how to celebrate and advocate for marriage online.
+Also you will find other items we mentioned like a parish bulletin insert and how to celebrate and advocate for marriage online.

-Today we discussed a great book called Daring Greatly by Brené Brown, you can get a copy at Amazon by clicking this link, our ministry gets a small donation.
+Today we discussed a great book called Daring Greatly by Brené Brown.
+If you get a copy at Amazon by clicking this link, our ministry gets a small donation.
 Thanks in advance!